OsamaFahim/Graph-Based_Route_Optimization_for-Cities_in_Pakistan/README.md

 ---

-**Note**: The Visual Studio Project was very large so if the given Project doesnot work kindly make a new Visual Studio Project and the given Code Files to the newly created Visual Studio Project and then you will be able to use this project.
+**Note: The Visual Studio Project was very large so if the given Project doesnot work kindly make a new Visual Studio Project and the given Code Files to the newly created Visual Studio Project and then you will be able to use this project.**

 Feel free to contribute by opening an issue or submitting a pull request.